yousef-rafat/RustyChat/README.md

-# RustChat
+# RustyChat

-**RustChat** is a terminal-based asynchronous chat server application written in Rust.
+**RustyChat** is a terminal-based asynchronous chat server application written in Rust.
 It allows users to set up and interact with a chat server directly from their terminal.

 ---